IHaveNoIdea-HAH/Software-Development-2-Assignment-1/README.md

 | 16 | Animation of AI |5 | Normal | As a developer I want an Animation Handler <br> <br> So when AI or players move or do an action, it plays an animation enhancing the player experience.| Plays animation| TO DO |

-This is the part where the design choices for creating the game are made.
-Exploring the Game design, devleopment strategies, the game story, characters, encironment, levels, gameplay and more.

 ---

 # 3.0 Overall Design